 The TOEFL Primary® Speaking test is scored at ETS by ETS-trained human raters.
 Please refer to the following scoring guide for a better understanding of the scoring methodology:

 Proficiency descriptors and next steps for learning are provided for each level.
 The descriptors and next steps are appropriate for typical students at that level but may not apply to all students.
 Student ability for each level includes the skills from lower levels.

 Scores are shown at the bottom of the score report and can help show student progress within a level.
 The score range is 0–27 and the levels are shown as Ribbons.

 For more information, download Understanding Your TOEFL Primary Speaking Score Report.
 This document includes tables outlining proficiency descriptors, Ribbon score levels, scale scores and how those scores map to Common European Framework of Reference (CEFR) levels.

 Each Speaking test score report provides:

-- Information about the student's current level of English proficiency
+- Information about the student's current level of English speaking ability

-- Recommendations about next steps that students should take to improve their English-language abilities
+- Recommendations about next steps that the student should take to improve

 - A CEFR level